Random quotients of mapping class groups are quasi-isometrically rigid: Introduction

-\begin{thmintro} Let $S$ be a surface of complexity at least $2$ which is not a torus with two punctures, and let $N\unlhd\MCG$ be a normal subgroup.
-If the minimum displacement of $N$ is large enough, and if $\MCG/N$ has a surface-inherited HHG structure, then $\MCG/N$ is quasi-isometrically rigid, meaning that if a finitely generated group $G$ and $\MCG/N$ are quasi-isometric then they are weakly commensurable. \end{thmintro}

-Since $\MCG$ itself is a large displacement quotient, we also recover quasi-isometric rigidity of mapping class groups, first proven in \cite{BKMM}.
+\begin{thmintro}[{Quasi-isometric rigidity}] Let $S$ be a surface of complexity at least $4$, and let $\{X^1_n, \ldots, X^k_n\}_{n\in\mathbb{N}}$ be $k$ random walks with respect to permissible probability measures.
+For every $k\in\mathbb{N}_{>0}$ the following holds asymptotically almost surely: \begin{enumerate} \item Every quasi-isometry $f\colon \MCG/N_n\to \MCG/N_n$ is within finite distance from the left multiplication by some element $g\in \MCG/N_n$. \item If a finitely generated group $G$ and $\MCG/N_n$ are quasi-isometric then they are weakly commensurable. \end{enumerate} \end{thmintro} We stress that the probability that~\eqref{item:commensurable_for_rand} holds does not depend on $G$, but only on $n$ and $k$.
+Indeed,~\eqref{item:commensurable_for_rand} follows from a ``quantitative'' version of \eqref{item:weak_qi_rig}, together with Proposition \ref{prop:qi_quantitativa} which is a general criterion for quasi-isometric rigidity of a group and is therefore of independent interest.

-Finally, combining quasi-isometric rigidity and results on automorphisms of acylindrically hyperbolic groups from \cite{Commensurating}, we are able to deduce the following, which can be regarded as a form of algebraic rigidity and is a generalisation of a result of Ivanov for mapping class groups \cite{Ivanov:autC}:
+Finally, random quotients exhibit a strong form of algebraic rigidity, which generalises the analogue results of Ivanov's for mapping class groups \cite{Ivanov:autC}:

-\begin{thmintro}[Algebraic rigidity] Let $S$ be either a surface of complexity at least $3$ (excluding the case $S=S_{2,0}$) or a $S_{0,5}$, and let $\MCG/N$ be a large displacement quotient with a surface-inherited HHG structure.
-If the minimum displacement is large enough, then the following facts hold: \begin{enumerate} \item The map $\MCG/N\to \text{Aut}(\MCG/N)$, which maps every element to the corresponding inner automorphism, is an isomorphism.
-In particular, $\text{Out}(\MCG/N)$ is trivial. \item The abstract commensurator of $\MCG/N$ coincides with $\MCG/N$ itself.
-In particular, any isomorphism between finite index subgroups of $\MCG/N$ is the restriction of an inner automorphism. \end{enumerate} \end{thmintro}
+\begin{thmintro}[Algebraic rigidity] Let $S$ be a surface of complexity at least $4$, and let $\{X^1_n, \ldots, X^k_n\}_{n\in\mathbb{N}}$ be $k$ random walks with respect to permissible probability measures.
+For every $k\in\mathbb{N}_{>0}$, the following holds asymptotically almost surely: \begin{enumerate} \item The map $\MCG/N_n\to \Aut(\MCG/N_n)$, which maps every element to the corresponding inner automorphism, is an isomorphism.
+In particular, $\Out(\MCG/N_n)$ is trivial. \item The abstract commensurator of $\MCG/N_n$ coincides with $\MCG/N_n$ itself.
+In particular, every isomorphism between finite index subgroups of $\MCG/N_n$ is the restriction of an inner automorphism. \end{enumerate} \end{thmintro}